Updated for 2022

 When it comes to load order, make sure all ESMs are on top, with the official game and DLC ESMs being above the others.
-EVE should be at the top, IMPACT should be near the bottom with EVE below it.
+YUP should be at the top, IMPACT should be near the bottom with EVE below it.
 JSawyer Ultimate should be at or near the bottom, keep Interior Lighting Overhaul near the bottom with FNV Realistic Wasteland Lighting below it.
-The rest shouldn’t matter too much but most mod managers can try to do it for you.
+The rest shouldn’t matter too much aside from having compatibility patches below the mods they’re made for (common sense).